Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- <ins>Cleanup on Exit:</ins> The OnExit() function is crucial for preventing memory leaks and unwanted behavior.
-It checks if the OnAttackAbilityEnded delegate is still bound and, if so, unbinds it.
-It also clears the LastUsedAttack reference.
+- <ins>Cleanup on Exit:</ins> The `OnExit()` function is crucial for preventing memory leaks and unwanted behavior.
+It checks if the `OnGameplayAbilityEndedWithDataBP` delegate is still bound and, if so, unbinds it.
+It also clears the `LastUsedAttack` reference.
 This robust cleanup ensures the state is ready for its next use.
 ```c++
 void UAttackStateBase::OnExit_Implementation()
 {